My name is Eric Unselt, and welcome to my website.

 "Eric's level of knowledge, skill at his craft, and dedication to achieve perfection is very difficult to find these days.
 If you are looking for an old-world craftsman to return your old-world mechanical timepiece to original condition, then American Timekeeper is your answer."

 "I want to give a big thanks to Eric at American Timekeeper.
-I was lucky enough to happen upon his site early in my watch hobby.
-He was incredibly responsive and helpful to me as I was overwhelmed by all the things to learn in this new hobby/passion/obsession.
+He was incredibly responsive and helpful to me as I was overwhelmed by all the things to learn in this new hobby.
 I don't know how I would have navigated all this without his generous and expert guidance.
 You may know him as the top Seth Thomas pocket watch expert on the planet, and you may be aware of his incredible Seth Thomas website.
 If you haven't checked it out, it is a must.

 But he is so much more than that.
 He is a master at restoring any pocket watch.
 Visually he works magic on the movements, dials, hands, cases, making them look amazing.
 But mechanically he just blows my mind with his detail, precision, and knowledge in taking down and rebuilding the movement.
 Eric takes no shortcuts and does everything he can to get it as close to perfect as humanly possible.
 If you have a watch that needs an expert magic touch, don't hesitate to send it to Eric.
 I can't recommend him enough."